-All property owned or controlled

-by the university that is used in a

-manner in direct support of, or in a

-manner related to, the institution's

-educational purpose.
-This includes

-all academic, administrative,

-and supportive buildings and

-Residence Halls and other on

-campus housing facilities.
-For

-and residence buildings and

-example, the main campus entails

-all our academic, administrative,

-ON CAMPUS

-structures.

-PUBLIC PROPERTY
+On Campus

+All property owned or controlled by the university that is used in a manner in direct support of, or in a manner related to, the institution's educational purpose.
+This includes all academic, administrative, and supportive buildings and Residence Halls and other on campus housing facilities.
+For example, the main campus entails all our academic, administrative, and residence buildings and structures.

+Non-Campus

+Any building or property that is not part of the campus, does not fit the definition of a separate campus, is owned and controlled by the institution and is used in direct support of or relation to the institution's educational purpose and is frequently used by students.
+For example, the Rhode Island College Nursing Education Center, Westerly Education Center, the Central Falls Workforce Development Hub and as of 2022 the Northern Rhode Island Educational Center in Woonsocket.

+Public Property